NoraLoose/noraloose.github.io/_pages/research.md

 <figure>
   <img src="/assets/images/design.png" alt="">
   <figcaption> What is the optimal instrument configuration (green), adding the most information to already existing observations (red)?
+This schematic shows an example for moored instruments (dots) and a glider (saw-tooth line).
 The brown ridge sketches bottom topography. </figcaption>
 </figure>

 Observing systems are expensive to build and maintain, and therefore often rely on short-term funding.